Shiwaangee/TutorPilot/README.md

 TutorPilot – Free AI Exam Tutor for Students 🎓✨

 TutorPilot is a free, AI-powered exam tutor built with Streamlit.
-It helps students learn, revise, and practice with precision across various subjects like English, Chemistry, DSA, Project Management etc.
+It helps students learn, revise, and practice with precision across subjects like English, Chemistry, Data Structures & Algorithms (DSA), and Project Management.
+Designed for students, TutorPilot offers an interactive learning experience with deep explanations, quizzes, and revision tools.
+Whether you're preparing for exams or brushing up on concepts, it's a free study tool that makes exam preparation smarter and easier.

 🔗 **Try it now**: [https://tutorpilot.streamlit.app](https://tutorpilot.streamlit.app)